 Payment of your childcare account must be made in full by the end of each month.
-EarlyVentures strongly encourages all families to consistently check their accounts online.
-Paper statements will only be mailed one time per year unless otherwise requested in writing to the Ventures main office.
-Co-payments for families on child care assistance are due bi-monthly on the 1st and 15th of each month.
+Early Ventures strongly encourages all families to consistently check their accounts online and pay online.
+A \$20 late fee will be added to accounts for all invoices not paid by the due date.
+Co-payments for families on child care assistance are due bi-monthly on the 15th and 30th of each month.
 Parents/Guardians on child care assistance will be responsible for any and all costs not covered by county assistance.